Kathy Lynn Emerson

 see CONSTANCE GORING

 Frances Kingsmill was the daughter of Sir William Kingsmill (1526-December 11, 1592) and Bridget Raleigh (1534-1607).
 In about 1582 she married John Croker (1565-1610).
 Portraits: miniature by Nicholas Hilliard c.1580-85; portrait by George Gower c.1585-1587.

 Morphita Kingsmill was the daughter of John Kingsmill of Freefolk, Hampshire and Barkham, Berkshire (d.
-May 13,1509), Judge of Common Pleas, and Joan Gifford.
-She became a nun, was prioress of Wherwell in Hampshire by 1529, and in September 1535 was elected abbess of Wherwell in Hampshire.
+May 13, 1509), Judge of Common Pleas, and Joan Gifford.
+She became a nun, was prioress of Wherwell in Hampshire by 1529, and in September 1535 was elected abbess.
 The abbey was supposed to be sold to her brother, John Kingsmill of Sydmonton, Hampshire (d.
 August 11, 1556), but once it was surrendered, on November 21, 1539, it went to Lord De La Warr instead.
 Morphita received a pension of £40 per annum.
 She may have continued to live in her former lodgings as abbess.
-Seven of her former nuns were still living with her when she made her will on March 31, 1569/70.
+Seven of her former nuns are mentioned in the will she made on March 31, 1569/70.
 For more information, see Mary C. Erler, Reading and Writing During the Dissolution: Monks, Friars, and Nuns 1530-1558, pp. 72-74.

 see SARAH HARINGTON